 New and Improved

-The days of nylon webbing and half assed retention systems in combat helmets are over.
+The days of nylon webbing and half-assed retention systems in combat helmets are over.
 In fact, in ALL helmets.
-Military issued non-ballistic helmets come with the same technology and padding as the ones designed and implemented to stop bullets and frag from bombs.
+The military issued non-ballistic helmets come with the same technology and padding as the ones designed and implemented to stop bullets and frag from bombs.
 Today we see a plethora of companies such as HHV, Team Wendy and OpsCore on the leading edge of hyper safety with equally adequate comfort.

 There have seemed to be a standard that formed within the industry driven by many of the pitfalls that we have mentioned here.
 Companies who have brought proven gear to market have all come with their own branded padding and suspension systems.
 All of which include the following

 Each respective industry leader has their own proprietary name for the padding they sell, rest assured they are all interoperable and all have one common goal in mind, SAFETY, and comfort!

 As time progresses there is no doubt that companies will continue to churn out some of the best gear through technology ever seen.
 In just over a decade we have seen the ballistic helmet game turn on a dime and head in a direction that seems so rudimentary but important beyond measure.

 Having experienced everything from the PASGT to present day over the ear helmets, we could not be more pleased with the outcome of the products.
 If you still wear a MICH because it is what works for you, look at replacing the retention lining with an OCC dial or a camfit retention system.
 If you are still rocking the MSA block foam…consider replacing it with Zorbium Action Pad (ZAP) system, or a Comfort Plus Helmet Pad System from HHV.
 Both of which come with the appropriate tabs of Velcro to make your existing helmet more comfortable than it has ever been, and increase the blunt force impact resistance.
 With each day, companies like HHV continuously look for ways to improve their products.
 Keep an eye out for new pads, straps, and liners!